higrys/airflow/TESTING.rst

 If "current" is specified (default) then current version of airflow is used, otherwise released version of Airflow is installed.
-The commands make sure that source version of master airflow is removed and released version of Airflow from Pypi is installed.
+The commands make sure that source version of master airflow is removed and released version of Airflow from ``Pypi`` is installed.
 Note that tests sources are not removed and they can be used to run tests (unit tests and system tests) against the freshly installed version.

-This works best for system tests.
-Some of the unit and integration tests might also work in the same fashion.
+This works best for system tests - all the system tests should work for at least latest released 1.10.x Airflow version.
+Some of the unit and integration tests might also work in the same fashion but it's not necessary or expected.

 Local and Remote Debugging in IDE
 =================================